Benjamin2037/tidb-upgrade-precheck/doc/parameter_collection_design.md

 ## 1. Introduction

-This document describes the design and implementation of the TiDB parameter collection system, which is a submodule of the tidb-upgrade-precheck project.
+This document describes the design and implementation of the TiDB parameter collection system, which is a submodule of the [TiDB Upgrade Precheck](./tidb_upgrade_precheck.md) project.
 This system automatically collects TiDB system variable defaults across different versions to support pre-upgrade validation and risk assessment.

-For an overview of the entire configuration and system variable collection system, please refer to the [TiDB Configuration and System Variable Collection Design](./tidb_config_var_collection_design.md) document.
+For an overview of the entire upgrade precheck system, please refer to the [TiDB Upgrade Precheck Design](./tidb_upgrade_precheck.md) document.

 ## 2. Design Goals